-Cut down your unsecured debt by as much as 30% in as little as two years.
+Cut down your unsecured debt in 24–48 months.

 But before you take that drastic step, you may want to consider a debt settlement company.
 These companies can negotiate with your creditors to lower your debts for a much softer blow to your credit history.

 We take a look at one legitimate company available to help you get out of debt without taking on a loan or filing for bankruptcy: the BBB-accredited National Debt Relief.

 - Service offered: Debt settlement with direct negotiations